rlawrenc/cosc_304/README.md

  - Construct SQL CREATE TABLE, INSERT, UPDATE, DELETE, and SELECT statements including queries with multiple joins, aggregation, grouping, and subqueries.
 Explain the translation of a SQL query into relational algebra operators.
  - Analyze and understand existing database designs, design new databases using ER/UML modeling, and convert designs to the relational model including proper modeling of primary and foreign keys.
  - Develop programs and web sites that access a database to read data, perform analysis, and display output.
+ - Perform data analysis, reporting, and visualization using data extracted from databases.
  - Use JSON and XML for data exchange and representation.
  - Execute and deploy databases on a computer using virtualization/containerization technology such as Docker.
  - Implement database security using user accounts/passwords and managing SQL privileges using GRANT and REVOKE.